OctopusDeploy/docs/docs/guides/node-on-nix-deployments/configure-octopus-deploy-project.md

-**Using the new Node.js deployment modules its easier than ever to pick the right language tool for the right job.
-Go and explore how you can now deploy your applications to various POSIX based platforms!**
+**Using the new Node.js deployment modules its easier than ever to pick the right language tool for the right job. Â Go and explore how you can now deploy your applications to various POSIX based platforms!**